Mohan-Raj-Codecs/JavaScript/Long Distance Switching/Server Script/3.0/README.txt

 Just Some Optimization and Builded it in a Official Way :)

 npm requirements :
-npm install fs express path ejs
+sudo npm install fs express path ejs --save npm fund